If you ask most people they would say that they hate their work. At least, they hate their jobs. But we don’t hate work, do we?

 10. Dog Walker

 Again, not the most glorious of jobs, and not something you put on a professional resume, but you are here because you don’t want a professional resume, you want financial and mental freedom, so listen up.
 Dog walking is a legitimate way to make $3000 per month.

 Those less fortunate than you need to wake up early and go to their corporate jobs.
 They have pets because everyone likes pets, and those pets need love and care.
 They need to eat, they need to run, they need to get away from the shoes they like to chew and the rugs they like to do their business on when their owners are not home.

 You can benefit from an animal’s need to exercise and go to the bathroom — because that’s all it boils down to.
 For 20 – 30 minutes of work, you make $20-$30.
 Not exactly a great return at $1 a minute.
 But, when you start to add homes with multiple dogs, or multiple homes in general — your money multiplies.
 For a couple of hours of work, you can make $100+ in the day.

 If you are looking for freelance opportunities, think simple, not complicated.

 Making money is easy, you just need to put in the work.
 There are ample opportunities to create financial freedom for yourself and do something that you enjoy, and are good at.

 Don’t underestimate the power of freelancing on your physical and mental health.
-An added bonus — you’ll learn more about sales and marketing and running a business than you would be working for another company.
+A bonus — you’ll learn more about sales and marketing and running a business than you would be working for another company.
 You’ll do it first hand.